 After years of thought and preparation, House of Jai finally broke ground, and Erin could not contain her creativity!
 Her heart raced with exciting, innovative concepts to really set House of Jai apart from any other yoga studio in the world.
 Her talent for creative visions and love of fashion made her the perfect choice to direct all things marketing and offer HoJai members the sleekest yoga apparel available with Jai's retail boutique.
 Additionally, Erin is the creator and designer of the Jai Custom Karma Shop, available on this website!

 Erin received her 200 hour Vinyasa Teaching Certification under the tutelage of her Jai partner, Meg Carlough, as well as her Teen Teaching Certification from Karma Kids with Erin Wilson and Shari Vilchez- Blatt.
 With her lighthearted comedy and energetic sequencing, Erin found this lent itself to connecting with not only adults, but also teenagers.
 With her ability to both relate to and amuse the youth, it was unmistakable that she was making positive differences as they matured.
 It felt as though she was mending the injured teenager that had been living inside of her all along.
-Erin is proud to teach House of Jai's Teen Program as well as teach Happy Hour Conditioning for the yogi who loves to be both entertained and challenged with exercises that strengthen perfect alignment in order to both heal the body, and get an amazing cardio exercise.
+Erin is proud to teach House of Jai's Teen Program as well as teach Vinyasa Yoga for the yogi who loves to be both entertained and challenged with exercises that strengthen perfect alignment in order to both heal the body, and get an amazing cardio exercise.

 Erin continues to pursue television and film, and can be seen in some of your favorite programs and movies.
-She is the founder of Feeling Jai Productions and the Head of Development and Distribution for Golden Ceiba Productions.

 My husband Glen and I moved to NYC in 2001 after raising our children to be near our family's Real Estate Management Company.